sukritipaul5/LlamaGen-Cosmos/README.md

 This implementation uses [NVIDIA Cosmos Tokenizer](https://github.com/NVIDIA/Cosmos-Tokenizer) for image tokenization:
 > **NVIDIA Cosmos Tokenizer**: A suite of image and video neural tokenizers that advances the state-of-the-art in visual tokenization.
 We specifically use their DI8-8 tokenizer for efficient image encoding.

-This work was implemented as part of [Prof. Tom Goldstein's Lab](https://www.cs.umd.edu/~tomg/) at the University of Maryland.

 ## License
 This project follows the same MIT License as the original LlamaGen repository.